8.7 Fostering the creative use of new technologies

-In 2019, Youth Board of Cyprus created the mobile unit of Makerspace.
+In 2019, Youth Board of Cyprus created the mobile unit of Makerspace - Mobile Makerspace.
 The mobile unit aims to reach young people who live in rural areas, away from urban centres, and who therefore do not have access to programs and technologies, such as Youth Makerspace.
 It is specially designed for this purpose and houses high tech technological equipment.

 There are limited initiatives that facilitate access to culture through new technologies such as:

 - In November 2017, UNESCO approved the application submitted by the Cyprus University of Technology/ Digital Heritage Workshop for the creation of a third UNESCO Chair in Limassol on “Digital Cultural Heritage/Cultural Informatics”.
 The main scope of the Chair is to extend the successful work of the Digital Heritage Research Laband address a full range of key aspects of novel research and innovative developments, such as: technical areas, including 3D virtual environments, archives and collections management systems, web and museum based interactive applications and language technologies; non-technical areas, including testing, economic and social impact evaluation in support of the development of the cultural heritage sector and its opportunities in tourism, entertainment and education.